docsforadobe/after-effects-plugin-guide/docs/about.rst

 The `Introduction <#_bookmark6>`__ provides an overview of the integration possibilities with After Effects.
 It explains what plug-ins are, and how they work with After Effects.
 It describes the sample projects, and how to modify them.
 It explains where to install plug-ins, and what resources they use.

 The basics of effect plug-ins are discussed in `chapter 2 <#_bookmark67>`__.
-This overview provides information on the function parameters passed to and from an effect plug-in’s entry point.
+This overview provides information on the function parameters passed to and from an effect plug-in's entry point.
 It describes capability flags, effect parameters, and image buffers.

 `Chapter 3 <#_bookmark250>`__ dives into the details of developing a complete effect plug-in using the many provided callback functions.
 It also provides many testing ideas to ensure the plug-in is stabile.